s-sd/system-II-vision/README.md

 ### Results for computer-vision tasks

 Please refer to the example training script in `training_example.py` for the task of MNIST digit segmentation from noisy images, implemented using our proposed approach.

-Our approach (summarised below) outeperforms commonly used deep learning methods:
+The System I module is trained across digits 0-4 (see [`ln 88`](training_example.py#L88) in `training_example.py`) to predict initial solutions, as outline din the first pane of the figure below.
+This System I module is then adapted using 4 samples from each of the target digits 6-9 (see [`ln 222`](training_example.py#L222) in `training_example.py`).
+The System II module is then used to predict segmentations for the the target digits (see [`ln 258`](training_example.py#L258) in `training_example.py`), as outlined in the second pane in the figure below.

 ![Screenshot from 2025-02-10 11-22-11](https://github.com/user-attachments/assets/9fb4e29f-7ec3-41a2-a7af-4f02cf3a53b1)